Informal Visits

 Don't be too informal

-Remember that even though it's an "informal" visit, the employer will very much be looking how you conduct yourself and interact with others.
-Be aware of your how your communication skills might come across and always act professionally.
+Remember that even though the visit is 'informal,' the employer will be carefully observing how you conduct yourself and interact with others.
+Be aware of how your communication skills might come across and always act professionally.

-Simple things such as thanking someone for showing you around, holding the door open for others, or smiling at patients can also make a big difference.
+Simple things such as thanking someone for showing you around, holding the door open for others, demonstrating interest, or smiling at patients can also make a big difference.

 Making a disclosure

-There may be instances where you need to make a disclosure to an employer during application or interview, e.g., if you've been investigated, sanctioned, or have NMC conditions of practice.
+There may be instances where you need to make a disclosure to an employer during application or interview, e.g., if you have a police caution/conviction that will come up on your DBS check, or if you've previously been investigated or sanctioned by an employer or professional body like the NMC.

-Based on your personal circumstances and your careful judgement, you may prefer to broach your disclosure during an informal visit, or put the feelers out.
+Based on your personal circumstances and your careful judgement, you may prefer to make a disclosure during an informal visit after you've had chance to build rapport.
+This can be a helpful way of evaluating whether the manager/employer would be open to receiving an application from you.

-For advice on how to make a disclosure, please see our page on applying for jobs following investigation or sanctions.
+For more detailed advice on how to make a disclosure, please see our page on applying for jobs following investigation or sanctions.

 If it's right for you

-If you later apply for a job with the employer, make sure to write about your informal visit in your application.
+If you later apply, make sure to write about your informal visit in your application.